jjlromero/john89521.github.io/index.md

 This is the _index_ file and it appears like a landing page when the HTML is rendered.

 The flow for this template:
-- Open in GitHub.com.
+1. Open GitHub.com.
-- Open in GitHub Desktop, then have Desktop open VS Code.
+1. Open in GitHub Desktop, then have Desktop open VS Code.
-- Edit or add files in VS Code.
+1. Edit or add files in VS Code.
-- Make commits in Desktop.
+1. Make commits in Desktop.
 The **Push origin** button appears.
-- It takes about a minute for the Actions to run and incorporate the changes.
+1. It takes about a minute for the Actions to run and incorporate the changes.
-- After Actions runs and green check marks display, refresh the web site to show changes.
+1. After Actions runs and green check marks display, refresh the web site to show changes.

 ----